Frank Ski

 Frank Rodriguez, professionally known as Frank Ski (born May 9, 1964), is an American DJ, journalist, philanthropist, radio personality, and public forums host.

-He also was a Baltimore club and house music artist who recorded as solo, as well as a part of the group 2 Hyped Brothers & a Dog in the 1990s.
-From 1998 to 2012, and again from 2017 to January 2019, he was the host of the Frank and Wanda Morning Show alongside co-host Wanda Smith on the Atlanta urban contemporary radio station WVEE.
-He now hosts another morning show called The Morning Culture alongside Jade Novah and J.R.
+He is also recognized as a Baltimore club and house music artist through his solo and group work with 2 Hyped Brothers & a Dog.
+From 1998 to 2012, and again from 2017 to January 2019, he hosted the Frank and Wanda in the Morning Show alongside co-host Wanda Smith on the Atlanta urban contemporary radio station WVEE.
+He currently hosts The Morning Culture show, alongside Jade Novah and J.R.
 Jackson.